Where Are We Now

 The business operates a secure and fast payment rail to facilitate money transfers and payments over the internet with almost half a billion active accounts.

 PayPal benefits from a two-sided network effect with payments via the internet.
 As the number of merchants that accept PayPal and the consumers / business that utilize the service grow, the whole ecosystem improves and becomes harder to disrupt.

-PayPal will continue to benefit from the enormous secular growth of digital payments globally and is well positioned to take advantage of new trends that arise in payments globally.
+PayPal will continue to benefit from the enormous secular growth of digital payments globally and is well-positioned to take advantage of new trends that arise in payments globally.

-PayPal Revenue Segments (Q3 2021)
+PayPal Total Payment Volume ($B) (Q3 2021)

 Source: PayPal Investor Relations